-In regard to the use of TPVs, some single-issue refugee activists are also prone to claim that being granted entry to Australia on a TPV (rather than a permanent visa) adds a degree of unnecessary stress to all such visa-holders.
+In regard to the use of TPVs, some single-issue refugee advocacy claims that being granted entry to Australia on a TPV (rather than a permanent visa) adds a degree of unnecessary stress to all such visa-holders.

-This is a subjective judgement as the perceived degree of stress must vary widely in any case and can only be appropriately and effectively considered on a case-by-case basis.
+This is a subjective judgement as the perceived degree of stress, and its causes beyond a TPV itself, must vary widely in any case and can only be appropriately and effectively considered on a case-by-case basis.

-Even if or where any stress might occur in individual cases, such a conditional limitation on Australian residence always needs to be balanced against its public policy necessity in the wider national interest.
+Even if or where any stress might occur in individual cases, any conditional limitation on Australian sanctuary that a TPV enables always needs to be balanced against its public policy necessity in the wider national interest.

-Just as individual needs and rights generally are continually balanced with the national interest in many other areas of community inter-action and citizenship for all Australians (and with our immigration policy generally).
+Just as individual needs and rights generally are continually balanced with the national interest in many other areas of community inter-action and citizenship for all Australians (and with our immigration program generally).